nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Format:
 - To see the schedule for the current month: `show month`
-- To see the schedule for any specific month: `show MONTH`, where month can be the abbreviation of the specific month.
+- To see the schedule for any specific month: `show MONTH`, where MONTH can be the abbreviation of the specific month.

   E.g. `show sep` or `show september` is the same command